Write a Powerful, 83-Word Email About a Carpet Cleaner … And You Could Get a $200 Prize!

 Do that and THEN you’ll be ready to start writing.

-Remember … nobody truly NEEDS a SpringDawn Air Purifier.
-We’ve all managed to survive without a $200 air purifier in our living rooms!
+Remember … nobody truly needs a DeepKlean Carpet & Upholstery Cleaner.
 But a lot of people might WANT one.

 Why?
 Why do we want them?
 How will our lives change if we have one?